PurpleKingdomGames/indigo/indigo/docs/presentation/layers.md

 ### Depth

-Layers are stored in a `List` in the `SceneUpdateFragment`, and are in general rendered in order from first added to last.
+Layers are stored in a `Batch` in the `SceneUpdateFragment`, and are in general rendered in order from first added to last.
 Generally speaking between ordering and the use of `BindingKey`s, that's often enough to ensure things appear as expected.

 However you can also set depths for layers to ensure they end up in the expected place.